Optimistic Rates for Learning with a Smooth Loss: Empirical Risk Minimization with a Smooth Loss

 \paragraph{Non-Lipschitz Loss}

-Beyond the strong connections between smoothness and fast rates which we highlight, we are also not aware of prior work providing an explicit and easy-to-use result for controlling a generic non-Lipschitz loss (such as the squared loss) solely in terms of the Rademacher complexity.
+We are not aware of prior work providing an explicit and easy-to-use result for controlling a generic non-Lipschitz loss (such as the squared loss) solely in terms of the Rademacher complexity.